 Central Market Hall

-Even if the Central Market Hall—also called Tsentralni Hali—didn’t have some of the city’s best food, travelers would stop by to see the historic building’s unique neo-Renaissance design.
+Even if the Central Market Hall—also called Tsentralni Hali—didn’t have some of the city’s best food, travelers would still stop by to see the historic building’s unique neo-Renaissance design.
 Since many Bulgarian products will be unfamiliar to first-time visitors, a guided market tour makes a great orientation to the fresh pastries, cured meat, cheese, and local wine on display.

 Travelers enjoy a series of tastings on this lunchtime tour, combining a stop at Central Market Hall with two other colorful markets.